Interesting facts about Horse Age and Lifespan

 Fact 1: Age Calculation

-Horses are generally considered one-year-old every January 1st, rather than aging on their actual birth date.
-This method is popular because foals usually foals give birth in the spring.
+Horses are generally considered one year old every January 1st, rather than aging on their actual birth date.
+This method is popular because foals usually give birth in the spring.
 This system was created to help maintain the standardized age classifications of the horses.
 This method is especially helpful for competitive purposes.

 Fact 2: Rapid Growth and Maturity